Plymouth shooting

-The Plymouth shooting occurred in Keyham, Plymouth, Devon, England, United Kingdom, on 12 August 2021.
-The gunman, 22-year-old Jake Davison, shot and killed five people and injured two others before fatally shooting himself.
-Devon and Cornwall Police have not identified a motive.
+On 12 August 2021, a mass shooting occurred in Keyham, Plymouth, England.
+The gunman, 22-year-old Jake Davison, shot and killed five people, including his mother.
+Davison also injured two others before fatally shooting himself.
+The inquest jury returned a verdict of unlawful killing of all of the victims.

 The Home Office announced that it would issue updated guidelines for firearms licence applications.

-In February 2023, the inquest jury returned a verdict of unlawful killing of all of the victims.

 Background

 In the United Kingdom either a firearms certificate (FAC) or a shotgun certificate (SGC) is a legal requirement to own most classes of permitted firearms.
 In Great Britain certificates are granted by the local policing authority.
 For both certificates the applicant must demonstrate a good reason for owning the particular firearm and undergo a background check.
 A SGC also requires certified secure storage.

 Shooting

-At 18:05 BST (UTC+1) on 12 August 2021, during a physical altercation, victim Maxine Davison, perpetrator Jake Davison's 51-year-old mother, contacted her sister regarding the argument.
-Subsequently, her sister dialed 999, telling the operator her sister's son had "mental health issues", had grabbed her by the throat and would not let her out of a bedroom.
+On 12 August 2021, Jake Davison had a physical altercation with his mother, Maxine, during which he reportedly grabbed her by the throat and prevented her from leaving a bedroom in their house on Biddick Drive in the Keyham area of Plymouth.
+At 18:05 BST (UTC+1), Maxine contacted her sister who subsequently dialled 999.

-Between 18:05 and 18:08, Davison opened fire with a legally-owned pump-action shotgun, killing his mother inside her house on Biddick Drive, a residential street in the Keyham area of Plymouth.
-He then left the house, shotgun in hand, and witnesses describe Davison firing upon a 3-year-old girl and her 43-year-old father in the street, killing them both.
-Next, he injured a 53-year-old woman and her 33-year-old son in a house on Biddick Drive, before shooting and killing a 59-year-old man in a nearby park.
+Between 18:05 and 18:08, Davison twice opened fire with a legally-owned pump-action shotgun, killing his mother.
+He then left the house and fired upon a 3-year-old girl and her 43-year-old father in the street, killing them both.
+Next, he shot through the front door window of a neighbouring house, injuring a 53-year-old woman and her 33-year-old son, before shooting and killing a 59-year-old man in a nearby park.
 At 18:11, Devon and Cornwall Police received reports of shots having been fired in multiple locations.

-Davison then went to Henderson Place, where he shot and fatally wounded a 66-year-old woman; he told a passing resident that there was "nothing to worry about, mate".
-Shortly before killing himself, Davison was described as "walking like [he] was on patrol, like a soldier with a gun" and with a "blank expression".
-At 18:23, Davison shot himself on Henderson Place.
+Davison then walked down Royal Navy Avenue, and went to Henderson Place, where, at 18:13, he shot and fatally wounded a 66-year-old woman outside a hairdresser's and remarked to a passing resident that there was "nothing to worry about, mate".
+He continued down Bedford Street, where he entered a parking garage area and verbally threatened members of the public.
+He left without firing, backtracking towards Henderson Place.

+Shortly before killing himself, Davison was described as "walking like [he] was on patrol, like a soldier with a gun", "[...] the shotgun under his chin", and with a "blank expression".
+At 18:23, as further police arrived, Davison shot himself dead on Henderson Place.